McKinney-Vento Definition of Homeless* 42 U.S.C. § 11434a(2)

 A. means individuals who lack a fixed, regular, and adequate nighttime residence…; and

-ii. children and youths who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings…;
+- Children and youths who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as regular sleeping accommodation for human beings…;